WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-29-readiness-health-probes-kubernetes.md

 <script src="https://gist.github.com/WolfgangOfner/8234b61ef59f66f80d8ae81080de4991.js"></script>

 As you can see, the liveness probe checks the /health endpoint and the readiness probe the /ready endpoint.
 Since the /ready endpoint doesn't exist, the pod won't be able to start.
-The probes are only added when the probes.enabled value is set to true. by default, this value is false.
-To set it to true, you can either go to the values.yaml file and change it to true or you go to the values.release.yaml file and add it there.
-I prefer the second option since this allows me to see all my changes in one single file.
+The probes are only added when the probes.enabled value is set to true. by default, this value is already set to true.
+To change the value, go to the values.yaml file.

 <script src="https://gist.github.com/WolfgangOfner/8ea4529047326e1bd98bc6dfa25ca5fb.js"></script>